Use 15 helpful strategies to prevent dog walking injuries

 Muscle strain

-If you’re a regular puppy walker, the chances are high that you will sometimes experience soreness in your muscles and joints.
+If you’re a regular puppy walker, you are likely to experience soreness in your muscles and joints from time to time.
+Soft tissue injuries are common.

 This is especially true if you’re walking larger dogs that pull on the leash.